-from 27 June to 8 July 2022 by the University of Antwerp.
-From XISS, Purvaa Ghosh, Pankhuri Priyam and Muskan Aggarwal participated and at NLUD, Pranali Tayade and Waleed Nazir Latoo were selected to participate.
-Worth mentioning is the coordinated efforts of all organisations involved (UAntwerpen, NLUD and XISS) as well as the embassy of Belgium to support the visa process for the students.
-The opening up of travel opportunities after two years of lockdown led to a long wait for visa applications in Belgium.
+The interdisciplinary summer school was organized from 27th June to 8th July 2022 by the University of Antwerp.
+From XISS, Purvaa Ghosh, Pankhuri Priyam and Muskan Aggarwal participated and from NLUD, Pranali Tayade and Waleed Nazir Latoo were selected to participate.
+It is noteworthy to mention the coordinated efforts of all organizations involved (UAntwerp, NLUD and XISS) as well as the embassy of Belgium to support the visa process for the students.
+The opening up of travel possibilities after two years of the lockdown resulted in a long waiting period for visa applications to Belgium.

-Strong participation in Global Pen Friends
+Strong student participation in Global Pen Friends

-Students from XISS and NLUD also participated in a cross-cultural exchange with students from Nicaragua, Morocco, Congo and Belgium through the Global Pen Friends project.
-USOS selected six correspondences that were published on the blog.
-The topics of discussion were rich and diverse, notably global inequality, status of democracy in their respective countries, sexual violence, feminism and their countries' response to climate change to name a few.
-There was particularly strong interest from XISS with 22 applications of which 11 students were selected to participate.
+Students from XISS and NLUD also participated in an intercultural exchange with students from Nicaragua, Morocco, Congo and Belgium through the Global Pen Friends project.
+USOS selected six conversations which were published on the blog.
+The topics of discussion were rich and diverse- global inequality, status of democracy in their respective countries, sexual violence, feminism, their country's response to climate change, to name a few.
+There was particularly strong interest from XISS with 22 applications out of which 11 students were selected to participate.

-"The name of the piece is the Portrait Monument and was created by Adelaide Johnson.
-It features the individual busts of 3 important feminists from the American feminist movement and has a fourth uncarved plate.
-The meaning of this is much debated, but a generally accepted interpretation is that it was left blank on purpose to show that the struggle for feminism has not ended and never will."
+"The name of the piece is The Portrait Monument and it was made by Adelaide Johnson.
+It has the individual busts of 3 important feminists in the US Feminist movement and has a 4th unsculpted slab.
+The meaning of the same is widely debated but a widely accepted interpretation is that it was left blank on purpose to show that the fight for feminism is not finished and never will be."